 - For this bestows favor, if someone suffering unjustly endures grief for the sake of conscience towards God.

-- For what credit is there if you’ll endure because of sinning and being punched?
-But if you’ll endure while doing good and suffering, this bestows favor in the sight of God.
+- For what credit is there if you’ll endure even being punched because of sinning?
+But if you’ll even endure suffering because of doing good, this bestows favor in the sight of God.

 - For you were called into this because the Anointed also suffered for your sake, leaving behind an example so you might closely follow His footsteps.